Updates on foreign investment in China (part 1)

 Additionally, in June 2019 China released its updated Negative List setting out in which industries investment is prohibited or restricted, as well as its Encouraged Catalogue listing activities and sectors wherein foreign investment is encouraged.
 While these developments collectively have been welcomed as a signal of China’s efforts to encourage and protect foreign investment, foreign investors need to consider the impact of these changes on their investments.
 This article provides an overview of the new FIL, and addresses its impact on foreign investors.
 Part 2 provides an overview of the 2019 Negative List and Encouraged Catalogue, and will consider what these developments mean for foreign investors.

 Overview of the FIL

-The new FIL applies to all investment activities conducted directly or indirectly by foreign natural persons, enterprises or organizations.
-Under the FIL, foreign-funded enterprises, foreign investors acquisition of shares and equities and investments made to initiate new projects within China are regarded as examples of foreign investment.
-The FIL sets out a number of provisions aimed at promoting and protecting foreign investment, including;
+The new FIL applies to all investment activities conducted directly or indirectly by foreign natural persons, enterprises or organisations.
+The regulation list foreign-funded enterprises, foreign investors acquisition of shares and equities, and investments made to initiate new projects within China as examples of foreign investment.
+The FIL sets out a number of provisions aimed at promoting and protecting foreign investment, including

 - allowing FIEs to participate in government procurement projects through fair competition,

 - providing equal treatment to investments in sectors outside the ‘negative list with respect to licenses and market access,

 - allowing foreign investors to remit profits, capital gains, royalties etc.

 In addition, the FIL requires the State to respect the IP rights of foreign investors, and requires administrative bodies and officials to keep trade secrets confidential.
 It further prohibits compulsory technology transfers by administrative means.
 The new FIL also requires that a complaint mechanism is established to which foreign investors can submit complaints over infringements by government authorities and officials.
 Similarly, it will be possible for foreign investors to request administrative review and initiate administrative litigation.